-Auto-refresh 🔲 : Check this box to refresh the page automatically.
+Auto-refresh : Check this box to refresh the page automatically.
 Automatic refresh occurs every 3 seconds.

-: Clears all statistics.
+Refresh : Click to refresh the page immediately.
+Clear : Clears all statistics.

-4.2.1.11 CPU Load
+4.2.1.12 CPU Load

 This page displays the CPU load, using an SVG graph.
 The load is measured as average over the last 100ms, 1 sec and 10 seconds intervals.
 The last 120 samples are graphed, and the last numbers are displayed as text as well.
 In order to display the SVG graph, your browser must support the SVG format.
 Consult the SVG Wiki for more information on browser support.
 Specifically, at the time of writing, Microsoft Internet Explorer will need to have a plugin installed to support SVG.
 The CPU Load screen in Figure 4-2-14 appears.